angelovangel/faster/README.md

 ## Performance

-Not tested very thoroughly, but it should be 2-5x faster than `seqkit stats`, especially on gz files.
-This is not a fair test though, as seqkit offers many more functionalities.
+Not tested very thoroughly, but it should be 2-3x faster than `seqkit stats -a`, especially for fastq.gz files.
 Below some benchmarks on a MacBook Pro with an 8-core 2.3 GHz Quad-Core Intel Core i5 and 8 GB RAM:

 ```bash
 # for a Nanopore fastq file with 37k reads and 350M bases